adithyapaib/Neomorphic-PortfolioTemplate/README.md

 This is a OpenSource Portfolio Template Based on Neomorphic Theme.

 # What is Neomorphic?
-Neomorphism is a relatively new design trend and a term that’s gotten a good amount of buzz lately. <br>It’s aesthetic is marked by minimal and real-looking UI that’s sort of a new take on skeuomorphism — hence the name. <br> It got its name in a UX Collective post from December 2019, and since then, various design and development communities have been actively discussing the trend, usually with differing opinions. <br> Chris poked fun at it on Twitter.
+Neomorphism is a relatively new design movement and a phrase that has just gained popularity. <br> Its aesthetic is defined by minimal and realistic-looking UI, which is a new twist on skeuomorphism. <br> It got its name in a UX Collective post from December 2019, and since then, various design and development communities have been actively discussing the trend, usually with differing opinions. <br> Chris poked fun at it on Twitter.
 Adam Giebl created an online generator for it. <br> Developers, designers, and UX specialists are weighing in on the topic of aesthetics, usability, accessibility, and practicality of this design trend.

 Made with: